Don DeLillo Biography

 (from Passaro, 1991)

-As a boy, Don DeLillo II lived a street life - playing cards, playing ball, shooting pool.
+As a boy, Don DeLillo lived a street life - playing cards, playing ball, shooting pool.
 "I was not a great pool-shooter, unfortunately.
 It's one thing I wish I'd worked harder to develop."

 (from Burn, 1991)